Can you roll over a 401(k) while still employed?

 - Early retirement.
 Most 401(k)s allow penalty-free withdrawals after age 55 for early retirees.
 With an IRA, you must wait until 59 ½ to avoid paying a 10% penalty.

-- Can take loans out.
+- Can’t take loans from IRAs.
 Your 401(k) may permit you to take out a loan from the account, but this is typically only for active employees.
 And you may have to pay in full any outstanding loan balances when you leave the company.
 You cannot take loans from IRAs.

-Your advisor can help you determine if an early 401(k) rollover fits in with your retirement savings plan.
-They can also help determine what investments are best for you if you do decide to roll over your funds.
+With all the different factors at play for individuals, you may still be asking yourself, “can I roll a 401(k) into an IRA?”
+Your financial advisor can help you determine if transferring your 401(k) to an IRA while still employed fits in with your retirement savings plan.
+They can also help determine what investments are appropriate for you if you do decide to roll over your funds.

 Or, request an appointment online to speak with an advisor.